 Being able to take advantage of all of the opportunities and events that KBS is part of, parallel to the degree.
 Some of my favourite events were the NACUE’s Student Enterprise Conference and WildHearts ‘The Global Entrepreneurial Leaders’ Summit’.
 NACUE’s conference was a great opportunity to connect with other student entrepreneurs from around the country and to listen to speakers such as the Co-Founder of Monzo Banking.
 The WildHearts GEL Summit was another great opportunity to connect to business professionals and to listen to the opinions of current business leaders on the notion of ‘Business for Good’.

 Describe your experience of the Business Start-Up Journey

 The Business Start-Up Journey has to be the best experience at KBS by far.
-Due to my past experience of entrepreneurship prior to University, I was interested in attending the launch event back in November 2017.
+Due to my past experience of entrepreneurship before University, I was interested in attending the launch event back in November 2017.
 I felt truly inspired to pursue my own business after listening to Tom Ilube (CBE).
 From there, I went on to attend the working lunches and workshops that were offered, and it was during one of the ASPIRE lunches that I met my former business partner, in which the idea of ‘Stay on Route’ was created.
 From January 2018 we worked on the idea and prepared for the pitching final in April.
 All of our hard work paid off and the business came second in the showcase final and was awarded £500.

 Tell us more about your new app